tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 In a similar manner, you could also force certain instructions to be read every time.
 For example, if you are making a customer service chatbot, you can force the AI model to read an instruction that it is only instructed to serve as customer service and not to be misused as a general chatbot.

-## Instructions could be decided to be read
+## 4) Instructions could be decided to be read

-Instead of loading all the instructions upfront, we could load only where and when to find the instructions, and the model will decide whether to read the instructions.
+Instead of putting the full instructions upfront, we could put only two pieces of information - where to read the instruction, and when should we read the instructions.

+The model will decide whether to read the instructions.
-This is how I understand Claude Skills work.
+This is similar to how I understand Claude Skills work.

 - You write a [short description](https://github.com/anthropics/skills/blob/main/algorithmic-art/SKILL.md) of what the skill is (create Claude Artifacts) and when it should be triggered (for complex artifacts requiring state management, routing, or shadcn/ui components)
 - When Claude is asked to generate Artifacts, it decides to read the [skill file](https://github.com/anthropics/skills/blob/c74d647e56e6daa12029b6acb11a821348ad044b/algorithmic-art/SKILL.md).
 Here, the instruction is decided to be read.